ContextLab/CDL-tutorials/packages/README.md

     url='https://www.context-lab.com',
     license=license,
     install_requires = requirements,
-    packages=find_packages(exclude=('tests', 'docs'))
+    packages=find_packages(exclude=('tests', 'docs')),
+    extras_require=EXTRAS_REQUIRE,
 )
 ```
 These are the essential fields to set up a python package.
 There are additional arguments that can be added to this file.
-For examples, see [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/example_package/setup.py) and [here](https://github.com/kennethreitz/setup.py).
+For examples, see [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/setup.py) and [here](https://github.com/kennethreitz/setup.py).

 ### requirements.txt
 This file contains all the software dependencies for your project.
 Each line should be a different pip installable package.
 To specify particular versions, use the syntax: `hypertools==0.5.1`.
-An example can be seen [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/example_package/requirements.txt).
+An example can be seen [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/requirements.txt).

 ## Code
 The code for your software project should go in a folder named with the name of the project.
 In this example, the folder is `cdl` and it contains 3 files: `__init__.py`, `core.py` and `helpers.py`.
 While package organization can vary dramatically as function of the project scope/complexity, there are some general organizational principles that will make it easier to maintain.
 There is also some fundamental structure you must follow in order for Python to recognize the code a package.
 The general structure of a very simple package should look something like this: